ESA title

 Going beyond achieving net-zero carbon emissions to benefit the environment by removing additional carbon dioxide from the atmosphere.

-The security of energy supply depends on the energy system’s resilience to unique and unforeseeable events that threaten the physical flow of energy, or that lead to irregular energy price rises (rises that are not related to other economic factors).
+This depends on the energy system’s resilience to unique and unforeseeable events that threaten the physical flow of energy, or that lead to irregular energy price rises.

-Governments at all levels (national to local) are devising policies on how to reinvent their infrastructure to accommodate the growing number of electric vehicles (EVs) using their roads.
+National and local governments are devising policies on how to evolve their infrastructure to accommodate the growing number of electric vehicles (EVs) using their roads.
 This topic addresses the issue of energy logistics, covering the link between electricity generation from renewable energy sources and EVs.

 Decarbonising the power sector means reducing its carbon intensity: that is, reducing the emissions per unit of electricity generated.